 On piece of gear that gets overlooked too often is footwear.
 Most snowshoes strap down over your shoes using rubber buckles.
 In order to get your snowshoes to grip well, these straps sometimes squish your shoes.
 This means cold toes in the winter!

 Pay Attention to Your Footwear

 Because your footwear has to support the snowshoe it’s important to wear some rigid footwear.
-Of course, it’s possible to gently strap the snowshoes in place but overall it helps to have a solid boot or shoe.
+Of course, it’s possible to gently strap the snowshoes in place but overall it helps to have a good pair snowshoeing boots.

 Look for boots and hiking shoes with roomy toe boxes to provide extra space to keep those toes warm!
 If you like to strap your snowshoes on particularly secure then consider a rigid winter boot with a little insulation.
 The last thing you want is cold feet after 30 minutes of hiking.
 It will ruin your trip!